European Anti-Fraud Office: UK not acting on China import fraud

-Fight against cigarette smuggling
+Cigarette smuggling

-OLAF is not only competent to investigate matters relating to fraud, corruption and other offences affecting all EU expenditure, but also relating to some areas of EU revenue, mainly customs duties.
-Tobacco smuggling causes huge losses to national and the EU budget, hence OLAF investigates and coordinates criminal cases relating to large-scale, international cigarette smuggling.
+In addition to investigating matters relating to fraud, corruption and other offences affecting all EU expenditure, OLAF also conducts investigations relating to some areas of EU revenue, mainly customs duties.
+Tobacco smuggling causes huge losses to national and the EU budget; hence OLAF investigates and coordinates criminal cases relating to large-scale, international cigarette smuggling.

 In addition to its investigative work, OLAF also supports the EU Institutions and Member States in shaping tobacco anti-smuggling policy.
 Following litigation before US courts, and to address the problem of contraband and counterfeit cigarettes, the EU Member States and the European Commission signed (between 2004 and 2010) legally binding and enforceable agreements with the world's four largest tobacco manufacturers.
 The companies agreed to pay a collective total of $2.15 billion to the EU and Member States.
 With the agreements, the manufacturers have also committed themselves to comprehensive rules concerning sales and distribution practices to promote compliance with EU and national rules as well as to ensure that their genuine cigarettes are sold, distributed, stored and shipped in accordance with all legal requirements.

 OLAF brings significant added value to operations like these, where contraband networks operate across borders and can only be countered by coordinated EU-wide efforts.